pfaion/cluster-graphs/notebook.md

 This repository is the result of the seminar **Basic methods of probabilistic reasoning** at the University of Osnabrueck, Germany.
 It shows my explorations of the concepts of **cluster graph belief propagation** and represents the final submission.
 The actual Jupyter Notebook can be found in [notebook.ipynb](notebook.ipynb), this README.md has been constructed from the notebook for demonstration purpose.

+The content is roughly based on:
+> Koller, Daphne, and Nir Friedman. *Probabilistic Graphical Models: Principles and Techniques.* Cambridge, MA: MIT, 2009.
+Print.

 <a id='1'></a>
 ## 1. Table of Contents